volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

 Where does this strange number `36e5` come from?

-Why do we need to convert `diff` to string and split it?
+Why do we have to convert `diff` into a string and split it?

-Don't you feel like there are too many questions for 3 lines of code, even though they are easy to answer?
+Do not you feel that there are too many questions for 3 lines of code, even though they are easy to answer?

-Let's search for alternative solutions.
+Let us look for alternative solutions.

 #### Using moment.js library